 Grow a Windowsill Herb Garden

 Why grow a windowsill herb garden?
 Think about the fresh herbs you typically buy and cook with.
-Do you use the whole bunch, just composting the stems or adding them to your vegetable stock?
-If so, great.
-If your usual recipes call for a smaller amount than it’s possible to buy, though, you may find yourself regularly letting fresh herbs go brown in your crisper drawer.
+Do you use the whole bunch—stems and all—by composting leftovers or tossing them into vegetable stock?
+If so, fantastic.
+But if your usual recipes only call for a sprig or two, you may find yourself regularly watching fresh herbs turn brown and slimy in your crisper drawer.
+That’s wasted flavor, wasted money, and wasted food.

 How to Start a Windowsill Herb Garden